gbif/portal16/README.md

 > Note: Under development

 ## Install, build and run

 ### Requirements

-Node installed in version 5.3
+* Node version 6.2 installed.
-Working gyp command line tools.
-On Mac that means that either xcode or the Command Line Tools needs to installed `xcode-select --install`
+* Working gyp command line tools.
+On Mac that means that either xcode or the Command Line Tools needs to installed: `xcode-select --install`

 ### Install
 Once the project is downloaded install using